 40. CPI (Cost per impression)

-Every time your advertisement appears to your target audience it counts as an impression.
+Every time your advertisement appears to someone from your target audience, it counts as an impression – though it’s worth noting that multiple impressions can be applied for one person.

 - Interactive Content